jhchein/azureml-monitor-retrain/README.md

 Welcome to this comprehensive guide on mastering MLOps!
 This repository is designed to address the challenges of implementing robust machine learning operations, providing you with a hands-on tutorial to navigate the complexities of model training, deployment, monitoring, and retraining.

-The repositorys journey starts with three detailed notebooks that guide you through the manual process of training and deploying models.
+The repositorys journey starts with three detailed notebooks that guide you through the process of training and deploying models.
 These notebooks, located in the `notebooks` folder, offer a manual approach using the AzureML SDK and AzureML Studio UI.

 Once a model is deployed, we introduce you to the AzureML datadrift monitor, a powerful tool for detecting **drifts in data**, **data quality**, or the **drift of the model** itself.
 This is crucial for maintaining the accuracy and reliability of your machine learning models over time.